-STEP STUDY: Participants study and discuss the Twelve Steps with the Group.
-BOOK STUDY: Participants study and discuss with the Group any of these books: A Quiet Peace; Hope, Faith & Courage Stories from the Fellowship of Cocaine Anonymous (the "C.A.
-Storybook"); Hope, Faith & Courage Volume II Stories and Literature from the Fellowship of Cocaine Anonymous; Alcoholics Anonymous (the "Big Book"), Twelve Steps and Twelve Traditions (the "12 and 12"), and The A.A.
-Service Manual, combined with the 12 Concepts for World Service".
-PARTICIPATION: Participants discuss their experience, strength and hope with the meeting/group one member at a time.
-SPEAKER: One or more C.A. members share their personal experience, strength and hope with the meeting/group at length.
-H&I MEETINGS: H&I meetings are often restricted to patients or residents only, and not open to the community as a whole.
-These meetings are brought into facilities by local C.A. members through the H&I committee.
+Participation Participants discuss their experience, strength and hope in the meeting, one member at a time.

+Speaker One or more C.A. members share their personal experience, strength and hope in the meeting at length.

+H&I Meetings H&I meetings are often restricted to patients or residents only, and not open to the community as a whole.
+These meetings are brought into facilities by local C.A. members through the H &I committee.
 H&I meetings are basically beginner's meetings; with the chairperson of each meeting providing the speakers.
 They are not usually listed in the area or world directory; and they do not observe the 7th Tradition.
 Certain facilities may require H&I participants to be subject to sobriety requirements, dress and conduct codes.

-ONLINE MEETINGS: Email meetings - These are email based and run 24 hours a day, 7days a week.
-Voice meetings - These are voice only, voice over internet protocol meetings and are similar in format to face to face meetings.
+Online Meetings Email meetings - These are email based and run 24 hours a day, 7 days a week.

+Voice Meetings These are voice only, voice over internet protocol meetings and are similar in format to face to face meetings.